Axway/mft-convert/content/en/docs/TransferCFT/Transfer_CFT_ReleaseNotes_allOS_en.md

 ****Platform support****

-Axway no longer delivers 32- bit versions of Transfer CFT, but does offer an automatic migration from an existing 32- bit version to Transfer CFT 3.4 64- bit on 64- bit OS.
+Axway no longer delivers 32-bit versions of Transfer CFT, but does offer an automatic migration from an existing 32-bit version to Transfer CFT 3.4 64-bit on 64-bit OS.

 ### Discontinued in Transfer CFT 3.1.3